cs161-stanford/cs161-stanford.github.io/resources.md

     </div>
     <div id="concept" class="collapse">
       <div class="card-body">
   <p> Here are some solved concept check problems from Moses Charikar and Nima Anari's CS161 section, which can help you practice basic concepts!
 (Note: these are solved, so we recommend printing them out and putting another piece of paper over the answers or something while you think about them).
-Please direct any questions to the current course staff, <b>not</b> to Professors Charikar and Anari.
+Please direct any questions to the current course staff, <b>not</b> to Professors Charikar and Anari.</p>
   <ul>
     <li> <a href="assets/Resources/concept_checks/asymptotic_notation.pdf"> Asymptotic Notation </a> </li>
     <li> <a href="assets/Resources/concept_checks/recurrence_relations.pdf"> Recurrence Relations </a> </li>